Zindua

 FieldRequiredDescription

 toYesRecipient.
-Email address if channel is email (default).
-E.164 phone if channel is whatsapp (e.g. 243812345678).
+Email if channel is email (default).
+E.164 phone with + for WhatsApp (e.g. +243812345678).

 templateYesTemplate slug from your dashboard (same slug for email and WhatsApp).